April 29, 2025

 Four images showing how to make Reels with InShot

-InShot is a popular mobile video editor that’s available in the Google Play and Apple App Stores.
-It has a surprising amount of premium features on the free plan, and you can export Reels directly to your Instagram account once you’ve finished editing them.
+InShot is a popular mobile video editor that's available in the Google Play and Apple App Stores.
+It's highly recommended for beginners due to its intuitive interface.
+The app has a surprising amount of premium features on the free plan, and you can export Reels directly to your Instagram account in the proper 9:16 vertical format once you've finished editing them.

 • Transitions library to move from one piece of footage to another